 I’m doing a video series in which I discuss the various strategies that we can use for habit-formation.

-Today, I’m talking about the Strategy of the Clean Slate.
+Today, I’m talking about the Strategy of Distraction.

 Whenever I’m tempted to break a good habit (or indulge in a bad habit, two sides of the same coin), I say to myself, “I can leave my desk—in fifteen minutes.”
 The delay of fifteen minutes is often long enough for me to get absorbed in something else.
 If I distract myself sufficiently, I may forget about a craving entirely.

 When we distract ourselves, we purposefully redirect our thoughts, and by doing so, we change our experience.

 Of course, it’s not enough to be distracted; we must distract ourselves in the right way.
 Checking Pinterest isn’t a good distraction for the person who wants to break the habit of late-night online shopping; reading a mystery would work better.

 Also, making a purely mental shift can be difficult, so distraction works best when it involves some physical activity: walking around the block, woodworking, or cleaning out the kitty-litter box.
 Of course, if it’s an enjoyable distraction, such as playing catch with a child, so much the better.